Free State of Brunswick

-The Free State of Brunswick (Freistaat Braunschweig) was a state of the German Reich in the time of the Weimar Republic.
-It was formed after the abolition of the Duchy of Brunswick in the course of the German revolution of 1918–1919.
+The Free State of Brunswick (Freistaat Braunschweig) was a German state during the Weimar Republic (1918–1933) and Nazi Germany (1933–1945).
+It was formed after the abolition of the Duchy of Brunswick in the early days of the German revolution of 1918–1919.
 Its capital was Braunschweig (Brunswick).
-In 1933 it was de facto abolished by Nazi Germany.
-The free state was disestablished after the Second World War in November 1946.
+The Free State was de facto abolished under the Nazis in 1933 and formally disestablished in November 1946, after the Second World War.
+Most of its territory became part of the new state of Lower Saxony, with two small areas going to Saxony-Anhalt.